Frequently Asked Orthodontic Questions

 When should I first visit the orthodontist?

-While it’s commonly thought that orthodontic care is only for teens, the truth is that patients of all ages can benefit from a visit to our Dallas, TX practice.
-The American Association of Orthodontists recommends that children are brought in from around the age of seven, but there are certain developmental issues our team could provide insight on for your younger son or daughter.
+While it’s commonly thought that orthodontic care is only for teens, the truth is that patients of all ages can benefit from a visit to our Lakewood practice.
+The American Association of Orthodontists recommends that children are brought in around the age of seven, but there are certain developmental issues our team could provide insight on for your younger son or daughter.
 Likewise, adults are welcome to visit and start improving their smile.

 What’s the best way to care for my smile when I’m wearing braces/a retainer?

 Here are some good tips to keep in mind throughout your treatment:

 - Make sure to thoroughly brush your teeth after every meal and before bedtime, and floss once a day as well.

 - Keep up with routine visits to your general dentist.

 - Do your best to avoid foods that could possibly become stuck in your braces, as well as particularly sticky or hard foods that could cause damage.

 - Additionally, minimize your sugar intake.
 This could help reduce plaque and potential cavities.